forrestbao/vektara/README.md

 * It expands the upload function to allow you to upload a list of files or all files under a directory in one function call.
 * Renders query results in beautiful Markdown printout (see `demo.ipynb`).
+* It supports logging user feedback from the GUI in a local SQLite database for evaluating the quality of search and RAG.

+**If you like this SDK/CLI/GUI, give us a star on Github!**

 ## Installation